 FPAPS 7.01

-The adult protection services worker establishes a voluntary agreement, or petitions a court of proper jurisdiction, to obtain appropriate care when the individual is unable to care for or protect himself/herself.
+When individuals are unable to care for or protect themselves, the adult protection services worker establishes a voluntary agreement, or petitions a court of proper jurisdiction, to obtain appropriate care.

 Interpretation: Adult protective service workers should be mindful of an individual’s right to refuse treatment and respectful of the individual’s wishes should they not be a danger to themselves or others.